 It’s that magical time of the year again.
-Hurricane season in Cozumel has begun and will proceed through November 30, 2020.
+Hurricane season on Cozumel has begun and will proceed through November 30.
 It is conceivable for Tropical cyclones to appear before or after the official season, depending on sea temperatures.
 The water must be at least 80 degrees Fahrenheit for a hurricane to develop, so if this takes place before June or after November a hurricane could develop outside of the season.

 August, September, and October are the peak months for hurricanes, which corresponds with the low tourism season.
 This is when airfare and Stingray Villa prices are lower, so it’s a splendid time to visit the island.
 Generally, if you visit during hurricane season all will go smoothly.
 The weather will be pleasant, though maybe hotter than in January.
 It may rain a little more regularly, but this means that there is a sudden downpour once or twice a day, and the rest of the time the sun is gleaming.